SudoNhim/poem-machine/README.md

-# cohen-machine
+# poem-machine
-A Leonard Cohen fansite project
+A web app for exploring a poet's corpus